hitoshi-watase/sercrod/docs/reference/directives/default.md

 `*default` does not change the way parent data is accessed:

-- `$parent` (if present) still refers to the nearest ancestor Nablla host’s data.
+- `$parent` (if present) still refers to the nearest ancestor Sercrod host’s data.
-- `$root` still refers to the outermost Nablla host’s data.
+- `$root` still refers to the outermost Sercrod host’s data.
 - Regular data paths (such as `state`, `config`, or `data.something`) behave as usual.

 In other words, `*default` only affects where rendering starts and how branches fall through; it does not introduce a new “parent” concept.